 WHCP is a Joint Venture between Watford Borough Council and Keir Project Investment Limited.
 During the year there were related party transactions between the JV partners and WHCP.
 There were also transactions with Keir Property Developments Limited and subsidiaries of WHCP, Watford Riverwell (Family Housing) and Watford Woodlands LLP.

-During the year loans were advanced to Watford Riverwell (Family Housing) of £31k and interest accrued of £439k resulting in a year end balance of £8,658k.
-Repayments of £46k were received from Watford Woodlands LLP resulting in a year end balance of -£18k.
+During the year loans were advanced to Watford Riverwell (Family Housing) of £517k and interest accrued of £207k resulting in a year end balance of £9,382k.

+There was no change in the balance related to Watford Woodlands LLP of -£18k.